-When you’re hitting the highway in your camper, kicking up snow on your snowmobile, or making waves on your jet ski, the last thing you want to think about is insurance for the unexpected.
-Making the most of your relaxation and time getting away from it all starts with a solid insurance policy.
+Whether you’re hitting the highway in your camper, kicking up powder on your snowmobile, or making waves on your jet ski, the last thing you want to think about is insurance for the unexpected.
+Making the most of your relaxing time away actually begins with a solid insurance policy.

 - Golf Carts